loc110504/SDTNet/README.md

 ```

 # Acknowledgement
-We gratefully acknowledge the public release of [WSL4MIS](https://github.com/HiLab-git/WSL4MIS) and [ShapePU](https://github.com/BWGZK/ShapePU) for part of their codes, processed datasets and data splits.# scribble_code
+We gratefully acknowledge the public release of [WSL4MIS](https://github.com/HiLab-git/WSL4MIS) and [CycleMix](https://github.com/BWGZK/CycleMix) for part of their codes, processed datasets and data splits.